moosmann/matlab/README.md

 How to set up automatized reconstruction loop:

-1) Make a copy of 'p05_reco_template.m', open the copy, and follow the instructions within the help.
+1) Make a copy of 'p05_reco_template.m' and follow the instructions of the help within.

 2) Adjust default parameter section: modify, delete, or copy parameter from 'p05_reco'